-You might have noted, in the language of cigar tasting, that the olfactory and gustatory senses are key.
+When looking at the elements of cigar tasting, the olfactory and gustatory senses are key.
 Tasters frequently use the term organoleptic, which refers to all the attributes that can be perceived by the senses.

 When we smell a cigar before lighting it, we talk about scents, or raw aromas or odors.
-When the cigar is lit, we perceive aromas.
+When the cigar is lit, we typically refer to aromas.

 - directly (direct olfaction), as we approach our nose to the cigar.
 This can be in the case of the raw or of the lit cigar.